Self Employed Health Insurance Deduction

 Jun 17th, 2011

-Looking for a self employed health insurance is just part of the challenge.
+Looking for self-employed health insurance is just part of the challenge.
 The harder part is looking for one that is comprehensive for your needs yet will not cost you so much especially if you’re just starting.

 Since you apply for it on your own and not through a group, you can expect the premiums to be quite costly.
 But there are some things that you should know in order to save on your costs.